craftcms/docs/docs/3.x/dev/headless.md

 If you want to use Craft as a “headless” CMS, meaning it acts as a content API instead of (or in addition to) a regular website, there are a few ways you can go about it.

+To see exactly what enabling Headless Mode does, see the [`headlessMode` config setting](config3:headlessmode).

 ::: tip
 Check out CraftQuest’s [Headless Craft CMS](https://craftquest.io/courses/headless-craft) course to learn more about using Craft as a headless CMS.
 :::